North East Valley: Education

-Sacred Heart School is a state-integrated Catholic contributing primary school serving years 1 to 6 with a roll of students.
-It started in 1895 at Sacred Heart Church, and moved to the present site ten years later.
+Sacred Heart School is a state-integrated Catholic contributing primary school serving Years 1 to 6, with a roll of 60 students as of March 2026.
+Founded in 1895 at Sacred Heart Church, the school moved to its current site in the early 1900s.
+Sacred Heart School is part of the Catholic Diocese of Dunedin and emphasises faith-based education alongside the New Zealand Curriculum, with a strong focus on community, pastoral care, and small-class learning environments.